EventStore/documentation/docs/v6/event-sourcing/projections.md

 }
 ```

-Projections are usually depend on specific infrastructure interfaces since they work directly with databases that keep their read models.
+Projections are usually dependant on specific infrastructure interfaces, since they work directly with databases that keep their read models.

 ## Subscriptions